 This lead me to ONLY chase opportunities that put me in a position to make the amount of money I was reaching for, and although I didn’t hit my goal, I made about 10-15% more than what my original goal was and it was way more work than I anticipated.

 However, one thing that Grant Cardone says to do in pursuit of your 10x goal is something I’ve come to disagree with wholeheartedly through my experience of growing my mortgage business and now Empower Funnels.

 He says that people don’t have a problem saying no, they have a problem saying “Yes”, and then seeing that commitment through to the end.

 I get the line of thinking here, but again fundamentally disagree with the idea itself.
 And here’s why:

-In sales and in business, there is very rarely a shortage of opportunity to close deals/make money.
+In sales and in business, there is very rarely a shortage of opportunities to close deals/make money.

 Yes, you can have lead shortages, and shortages of sales opportunities, but I’m talking about this on a deeper level.

 If you have a shortage of leads, more than likely you have no shortage of opportunities to get more leads, you just haven’t decided which opportunity you want to explore, right?